ExurionTechnologies/ExurionTechnologies/README.md

 Currently operating as a trade name; formal legal registration is in progress.

 **How big is the team?**
-Currently one — the Founder.
+Currently one — the Founder & CEO.
 Hiring is planned for Phase 2 of the roadmap.

 **Do you take on small projects or only large ones?**
 Both — engagements are scoped individually rather than gated by a minimum size.